omarbelkady/Java/README.md

 ```

+### 10- StringIndexOutOfBoundsException
-### 10- The exception StringIndexOutOfBoundsException is thrown to the console when an attempt is made to access an index in
+The exception StringIndexOutOfBoundsException is thrown to the console when an attempt is made to access an index in
-### the String that is not valid.
+the String that is not valid.
 The only valid index of the String we can access is from 0 to the (length of the String-1).
-### This means that if the array 8 elements.
+This means that if the array 8 elements.
 The biggest number I can access is 7 not 8.
-### If we enter any number greater than 7 for access will throws an outofBoundsException.
+If we enter any number greater than 7 for access will throws an outofBoundsException.
+This is an error in runtime not compile-time.
+It is accepted by the compiler because it is a logical error
 ```
 public class Test
 {